DennisKingsman/Library/README.md

 A prototype is a `generative` design pattern that allows you to copy objects without going into the details of their implementation.
 Decorater
 A decorator is a `structural` design pattern that allows you to dynamically add new functionality to objects, wrapping them in useful "wrappers".
+The decorator stores the decorated object in itself and implemets the same behavior.
+A decorator is an abstraction inherited by classes that make changes on top of (decorating) the main class.
 [habr-decorator](https://habr.com/ru/post/86255/)

 ## Chapter 2